the-gigi/puppygraph-on-k8s/README.md

 Also 4004 is a strange number for an error, which is close to 404 (Not found), but the description of "Data access execution failed" points in another direction.

-# Use the Nessie catalog ✅
+# Use the Nessie catalog - another fail ❌

-Bring Minio back and use the Nessie catalog instead of the HDFS catalog.
+Let's bring Minio back and use the Nessie catalog instead of the HDFS catalog.
+Nessie has a configuration option for path style access, which should work with Minio.

 We need to update the spark-iceberg configuration: